Bit-Developer/online-judge-mean/README.md

 The Client is built with Angular and 3rd-party libraries, see below.
 * CSS and Icon: bootstrap, font-awesome
-* Rich Text Editor: ngx-editor
+* Rich Text Editor: ngx-quill
 * Code Editor: ngx-monaco-editor
 * Progress Bar: ngx-progressbar